jonnonz1/nz-statute-book/acts/public/2008/affiliate-te-arawa-iwi-and-hapu-claims-settlement-act-2008.md

 ### 28 Purposes of statutory acknowledgement
-(1) The only purposes of the statutory acknowledgement are to— (a) require relevant consent authorities, the Environment Court, and the Historic Places Trust to have regard to the statutory acknowledgement, as provided for in sections 29 to 31; and
+(1) The only purposes of the statutory acknowledgement are to— (a) require relevant consent authorities, the Environment Court, and Heritage New Zealand Pouhere Taonga to have regard to the statutory acknowledgement, as provided for in sections 29 to 31; and
   (b) require relevant consent authorities to forward summaries of resource consent applications to the trustees, as provided for in section 33; and
   (c) enable the trustees and a member of the Affiliate to cite the statutory acknowledgement as evidence of the association of the Affiliate with the relevant statutory areas, as provided for in section 34.
 (2) This section does not limit sections 44 to 46.